gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 Custom properties can be used to easily change values when multiple people are working on it.
 E.g.

 - Change the range of a color.
-- Toggle between showcase and production mode, to show how it would look if there were values there.
+- Toggle between showcase and production mode to show how it would look if there were values.
 - Toggle between themes.
 - Increase the max value of a bar.

-Having a json file sort of as a configuration file makes it much easier to copy a panel and change some values in the json file instead of going through the javascript code for it.
+Having a json file sort of as a configuration file makes it much easier to copy a panel and change some values in the json file instead of going through the javascript code.

 Think of this scenario: You have three dashboards with similar graphics.
 The only difference is a value range.
-You can create one code for all three panels, and have a configuration file (Custom properties) with the ranges.
-Also makes it much easier to change later on (bugs, changes and additions) when the code is similar on all the panels.
+You can create one code for all three panels and have a configuration file (Custom properties) with the ranges.
+It also makes it much easier to change later on (bugs, changes, and additions) when the code is similar on all the panels.

 ### Edit as JSON